carl2087/life-sort-drf-api/README.md

 I also installed and used [Coverage python testing](https://coverage.readthedocs.io/en/7.2.7/) to ensure I was testing as much of my code as possible.

 ![Coverage test results](static/images-testing/coverage-report-api.png)

+## Resolved Bugs

+Any bugs that were found during testing are documented in the user stories bug section.

+### When testing the API bugs found where as follows

+#### Receiving a warning in terminal regarding unordered lists

+ * I checked all models.
+ * Custom task model did not contain a class meta.
+ * Added in the class meta.
+ * Ran all migrations.
+ * Checked tests were now passing.

+#### During testing was able to create a minus budget for custom tasks

+ * Checked models were correct.
+ * Checked custom task serializer.
+ * Added budget into serializer.
+ * Ran migrations.
+ * Checked tests were passing.

+#### During manual testing discovered could set due date before start date in custom task model

+ * Researched how to validate dates correctly I referenced this [Dev Diary](https://www.flaviabastos.cadjango-rest-framework-adding-datetimefield-format-serializer-validation/).
+ * Removed the validation from the model to the serializer.
+ * Checked tests were passing.
+ * Updated all models to have the date validation in the serializer.

+#### During final deploy to Heroku kept on receiving error messages

+ * Checked the heroku build log.
+ * Check all config vars were correct.
+ * Checked Procfile was correct.
+ * Found error in Procfile it was not configured correctly.
+I updated the code and deployed the APi tested it and it was working as intended.